VikeLabs/coopme/README.md

 <div>
   <p>
-    CourseUp is a website built to simplify the experience of searching courses and building timetables for the
+    CourseUp is a website built to simplify the experience of searching for co-op's for students at
     <a href="https://uvic.ca" target="_blank" rel="noopener noreferrer"
       >University of Victoria</a
     >